YOUR PRIMARY CARE PHYSICIAN AND OTHER DOCTORS

 If you need services from an out-of-network community health clinic, you will first need a referral from your PCP.
 You can get care at an out-of-network community health clinic for free.

 If you feel that Triple-S Salud or your doctors are not following these rules, you can call us at 1-800-981-1352; TTY / TDD users should call 1-855-295-4040 and tell us that you need to make a complaint.
 You can also call the Patient Advocate Office at 1-800-981-0031 or ASES at 1-800-981-2737.

 HELP WITH GETTING TO YOUR HEALTH CARE VISITS

-If you don’t have a way to get to your health care visits, your Insurer and your Municipality can help with transportation.
+If you don’t have a way to get to your health care visits, Triple-S Salud and your Municipality can help with transportation.
 Each Municipality has some ways to help you get to your visits.
-Call your Insurer at 1-800-981-1352; TTY / TDD users should call 1-855-295-4040 or call your local Municipality for help.
+Call Triple-S Salud at 1-800-981-1352; TTY / TDD users should call 1-855-295-4040 or call your local Municipality for help.